[I possibly am rather lacking in the energy needed for emotion right now. Maybe on such a topic as this that is not a bad thing.]

 Do not think in mundane, petty terms which are beside the point.
 Emotions like happiness, sadness, and anger are of no consequence to spiritual man.
 Economic man throws around the ideas like some kind of senseless bombs.
 These concepts bear a weight on people.
 In their place think of self-realization, sorrow, and indignation.
 Even then, use the last two only as you truly feel them, and never play them up nor force them.
 Speaking of “suffering” and things being “tough” and even “challenging” is also counterproductive.
 It is, though, a bit of a challenge to not do this, since these are such mainstream ways of describing things.
 At the very least do not think this way in the purity of your own mind.

 Remember where you have come from.
 Embrace nature and increase your ability to survive by the use not of money but by your own ability and energy.
-Mighty labor is your birthright, especially when it means using a lower technology or at least eschewing it altogether.
+As Linkola said, mighty labor is your birthright, especially when it means using a lower technology or at least eschewing it altogether.

 I could never say that I am a "regular person" but it is also true that I am no member of royalty: I am out there in the forests, the fields, and the streets, purposefully using my body and even taking on normal jobs, like you.
 Even if I am basically a leader I will not be carried on a throne: I will continue to propel my body forward by my own energy.
 While we all belong to the same group we also are all individuals with our own role to play, our own unique path, and our own decisions to make.
 The liberal point of view is rather undiscerning and basically says that everything and everyone is the same.
 I find this rather deflating, and maybe you do as well.
 The reality is that each individual thing is unique and it also can be categorized into a group based on its similarity to other individual things.
 The liberal point of view basically says that it makes no difference whether you do this or that.
 That is not the complete truth.
 The sky is higher than the ground.
 Likewise, some choices are higher than others.
 Reality is precise.
 Nihilism is basically just a form of jadedness which tries to say that none of that means anything.